computablelabs/compspec/TopLevelSpec.md

 and propagate).

 #### Network Governance
 The critical function of `NetworkToken` is to allow for governance of global Computable network.
+Governance plays a few roles.
+In particular, holders of `NetworkToken` can challenge particular `Markets` for removal from `Network`.

+When is this meaningful?
+Imagine that a particular `Market` holds data that is universally offensive.
+For example, a child pornography data market would likely meet this criteria. `NetworkToken` holder can band together to challenge and remove this `Market` from the listing.

+Note that this is type of challenge-removal is a form of censorship.
+As a result, it is a heavy power that should be used judiciously.
+For this reason, the quorum parameter for the `Network` is purposefully set high (TBD, 75%?).
+Mildly controversial datasets should not be removable from `Network`, only those that are universally unacceptable.

 ## Off Chain Systems [v0.2, v0.3]